-I DID like school maths – I loved algebra and calculus and all those things, but I knew that I would never use them in real life.
-I studied maths at university, and worked for some years as a computer programmer.
-I needed to think logically – but I never needed any of those maths skills I had enjoyed so much in my high school years.
-When I’ve needed to calculate prices and sizes of carpets, or balance my bank account, I use a calculator or computer software.
+Personally, I DID like school maths.
+I loved algebra and calculus although I realised that I would probably never use them in real life.
+After studying maths at university, I worked for some years as a computer programmer.
+It was true that I needed to be able to think logically.
+But I never needed any of those maths skills I had enjoyed so much in my high school years.
+When I’ve needed to calculate prices and sizes of carpets, or balance my bank account, I use a calculator or computer.
 I need a conceptual awareness of book-keeping at a basic level, but that skill was not covered in my school, or my degree.
 I picked it up in about five minutes when I opened my first bank account.

-There’s no need to panic about home educating your teenager if you don’t have much of a grasp of secondary school maths.
-Brainstorm with your teen just what kind of maths he might need for his chosen career – if he’s thought about that.
+There’s no need to panic about home educating your teenager if you don’t remember secondary school maths.
+Brainstorm with your teen what he might need for his chosen career, if he’s thought about that.
 Discuss what kinds of things he would like to know.
-Think about the kinds of problems he might need to solve, either now or when he’s older.
 Help him with strategies for problem-solving and involve him in your budgeting, baking, shopping and house decorating.

 The more he thinks of maths as a part of everyday life, the more likely he is to be intrigued and want to know more.
 It’s only when we become afraid – or bored – or totally bemused – that we back away from something and become unable to learn.